kyle-n/kyle-n.github.io/_posts/2019-01-09-favorite-movies-2018.md

 It's Kiki Layne, however, who sings.
 She is a supernova.
 She is so good, it almost hurts the movie by making Stephan James (who is doing excellent acting!) look worse by comparison.

-Kiki Layne effortlessly channels her characters emotions.
+Kiki Layne effortlessly channels her character's emotions.
 She is fantastic and charismatic and a born star.
 My absolute favorite performance from an actress in 2018.

 ## 7. *Spider-Man: Into the Spider-Verse*